Mobistudy/Mobistudyapp/README.md

 cordova prepare ios
 ```

-(if you get an error like "Conflict found, edit-config changes from config.xm
+(if you get an error like "Conflict found, edit-config changes from config.xml
 will overwrite plugin.xml changes", repeat `cordova prepare ios`)

 This will create a folder under src-cordova/platforms/ios